 Many seniors use their retirement years to travel, and identity thieves often target tourists.
 If your loved one wants to bring a laptop on vacation, encourage him or her to purchase a portable router to create a Wi-Fi hotspot.
 This can help prevent his or her information from being stolen via a public location.
 Additionally, your loved one should ask a neighbour to watch over his or her home and ask the post office to hold the mail until he or she returns from vacation.

 To learn more about keeping your loved one’s finances and personal information protected, reach out to Home Care Assistance.
 We are a leading provider of aged care in North Coast, and our caregivers are expertly trained to assist seniors with a wide variety of everyday tasks.
-For more information on the respite and live-in care North Coast families trust, call one of our friendly Care Managers at 1300 LIVE-IN or (02) 6646 3527 to schedule a no-obligation consultation.
+For more information on the respite and live-in care North Coast families trust, call one of our friendly Care Managers at (02) 6646 3527 to schedule a no-obligation consultation.